SrwR16/matshell/README.md

 This setup tries to achieve sleek, "MacOS-esque" looks with a little bit of rice sprinkled on top.

-Take a look at the GTK4 branch for the most recent version which still work in progress (but ~95% done and absolutely usable).
+Take a look at the GTK4 branch for the most recent version which is still work in progress (but ~95% done and absolutely usable).

 ## Features